VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

    **SeatsAvailability** aggregate and it is persisted to the data store.

-> **GaryPersona:** Workflow or saga?
+> **GaryPersona:** Process manager or saga?
 Initially the team referred to
-> the **RegistrationProcess** workflow as a saga.
+> the **RegistrationProcessManager** class as a saga.
 However, after they
 > reviewed the original definition of a saga from the paper
 > [Sagas][sagapaper] by Hector Garcia-Molina and Kenneth Salem, they
 > revised their decision.
 The key reasons for this are that reservation
 > process does not include explicit compensation steps, and does not
 > need to be represented as a long-lived transaction.

-For more information about workflows and sagas, see the chapter [Coordinating Workflows and Sagas][r_chapter6] in the Reference Guide.
+For more information about process managers and sagas, see the chapter [A Saga on Sagas][r_chapter6] in the Reference Guide.

 The team identified these questions about these approaches: